onzfonz/comp227/src/content/2/en/part2c.md

 **Notice** when the content of the file *index.js* changes, React does not always notice that automatically, so you might need to refresh the browser to see your changes!
 A simple workaround to make React notice the change automatically is to create a file named *.env* in the root directory of the project and add this line `FAST_REFRESH=false`.
+While you are at it, you can also add the following line `BROWSER=none` if you don't want a browser to be launched every time you run `npm start`.
 Restart the app for the applied changes to take effect.

 Axios' method `get` returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).